mattpaice/wintrimmy/README.md

 - **Running tests:** `dotnet test WinTrimmy.sln` (or `.\\WinTrimmy.Tests\\WinTrimmy.Tests.csproj`) executes the heuristic parity suite.
 Make sure you’re on Windows so the WindowsDesktop SDK is available.
 - **Global clones inside WSL/Linux:** Restoring is fine, but `dotnet build`/`test` will fail because the WindowsDesktop targets aren’t available.
 Do CI or manual test runs from Windows.
 - **Tray icon (.ico) note:** The WinForms tray icon is drawn programmatically, so there is no `trimmy.ico` in the repo.
 If you want a custom icon, drop `trimmy.ico` next to `WinTrimmy.csproj` and add `<ApplicationIcon>trimmy.ico</ApplicationIcon>` back into the project file.
+- **Copy/paste tips:** The detector now handles Unix `\` continuations and PowerShell caret/backtick pipelines.
+If you still need literal multi-line PS scripts to remain untouched, temporarily toggle Auto-Trim from the tray menu.
 - **Template engine permissions:** On locked-down environments (e.g., WSL), dotnet templates try to write under `~/.templateengine`.
 If that path is read-only, set `DOTNET_CLI_HOME=.` when running `dotnet new`/`dotnet sln`.

 ## Installation